DTaP-IPV-HepB vaccine: DTaP

-The DTaP portion of the vaccine protects against three viruses: diphtheria, tetanus, and pertussis (whooping cough).
-Diphtheria is a virus that causes problems with breathing, heart failure, paralysis, and in some cases death.
+The DTaP portion of the vaccine protects against three bacterial infections: diphtheria, tetanus, and pertussis (whooping cough).
+Diphtheria is a bacterium that causes problems with breathing, heart failure, paralysis, and in some cases death.
 It is spread via human to human interaction.
 Tetanus is spread via open cuts or wounds in the body.
 It can lead to stiffening of the muscles, which can result in difficulties breathing.
 Pertussis, also known as whooping cough, is the is "aP" portion of the DTaP vaccine.
 Like diphtheria, it is spread via human to human interaction.
 With the vaccine, children can build up a supply of antibodies that prevent infection.
 In general, the DTaP vaccine is only administered to children ages 7 and younger.

 IPV

 The IPV portion of the DTaP-IPV-HepB vaccine protects against poliomyelitis, otherwise known as polio.
-IPV stands for inactivated poliovirus vaccine, which means that is does not use a live strand of the polio virus and cannot result in polio.
-Polio is a life threatening disease that can cause paralysis, poor muscle function that weakens the ability to breath, and brain problems.
+IPV stands for inactivated poliovirus vaccine, which means that it does not use a live strand of the polio virus and cannot result in polio.
+Polio is a life-threatening disease that can cause paralysis, poor muscle function that weakens the ability to breathe, and brain problems.
 Since 2016, the United States requires all polio vaccines administered to be IPV and not OPV to eliminate the use of live polio virus.